astronomer/docs/astro/create-and-link-connections.md

 You can configure Astro to link Workspace-level connections to all Deployments in the Workspace by default.

-This is useful, for example, when you need to configure a connection for development environments that all Deployments in a Workspace should start out with.
+This is useful, for example, when you need to configure a connection for development environments that all Deployments in a Workspace should start with.
 Then, when you create new Deployments, they automatically have a default connection to your development resources.

-When you're ready for your Deployments to connect to your production environment, you can either replace the connection or [override the connection field](#override-connection-fields) values with your production resource information.
+When you're ready to connect your Deployments to production resources, you can either replace the connection or [override the connection field](#override-connection-fields) values with your production resource information.

-If you change the setting from **Restricted** to **Linked to all Deployments**, Astro respects any Connection Field Overrides that you might have configured for existing linked Deployments.
+If you change the setting from **Restricted** to **Linked to all Deployments**, Astro respects any connection field overrides that you might have configured for existing linked Deployments.

 ![Edit Deployment Sharing settings in the Environment Manager view](/img/docs/connection-restrict-link-all.png)

 1. Click **Environment** in the main menu to open the **Connections** page.
-2. Click the Connection that you want to add per-Deployment field overrides to.
+2. Click the connection that you want to add per-Deployment field overrides to.
 3. Click **Deployment Sharing** and toggle the setting to choose either:
-    - **Restricted** - Only share connection individually to Deployments.
+    - **Restricted**: Only share the connection individually to Deployments.
-    - **Linked to all Deployments** - Link to all current and future workspaces in this Deployment.
+    - **Linked to all Deployments**: Link to all current and future Deployments in this Workspace.
-4. (Optional) You can also change the default connection field values.
+4. (Optional) Change the default connection field values.
 5. Click **Update connection** to save.

 ## Override connection fields

 If you create a connection at the Workspace level and link it to a Deployment, you can later edit the connection within the Deployment to specify field overrides.
-When you override a field, you specify particular values that you want to use for a specific Deployment, but not for others.
+When you override a field, you specify values that you want to use for a one Deployment, but not for others.
 This way, you can configure the connection and authentication a single time, but still have the flexibility to customize connection at the Deployment level.

 For example, you might have created a connection to a Snowflake account, and then add field overrides to specify the default schemas or databases you want each Deployment to use.

 1. Click **Environment** in the main menu to open the **Connections** page.
-2. Click the Connection that you want to add per-Deployment field overrides to.
+2. Click the connection that you want to add per-Deployment field overrides to.
 3. (Optional) Click **Deployment Sharing** and choose if you want to **Restrict** or **Link to all Deployments**.
-You can also change the default connection field values.Click **Update connection** to save.
+You can also change the default connection field values.
+Click **Update connection** to save.
 4. Click **Edit** to open the connection configurations for a specific linked Deployment.
 5. Add the override values to the fields you want to edit.
 You might need to open **More options** to find the full list of available fields.
 6. Click **Update connection link**.